Bloating after Pooping: 8 Main Causes (Doctor Explains)

 2. Lactose intolerance.

-As we grow older, we may lose the ability to digest lactose (found in milk, ice cream, and other dairy products).
+As we age, we may lose the ability to digest lactose (found in milk, ice cream, and other dairy products).

 The phenomenon of decreased ability as we become adults is called (primary or essential lactase deficiency).